pkalivas/radiate/docs/source/gp.md

 ### Node

 Each node in a tree contains a value and optional children & arity.
-The `TreeNode<T>` also implements the `gene` trait, making the node itself a `gene` and it's value the `allele`.
+The `TreeNode` also implements the `gene` trait, making the node itself a `gene` and it's value the `allele`.

 **Node Types:**